isabella232/kubernetes-operator/docs/Create-OpenShift-Private-Cluster-GCP.md

 ---
-title: Install the Operator On OpenShift on GCP
+title: Create OpenShift Private Cluster on GCP
-description: Install The Operator On OpenShift on GCP
+description: Learn how to create an OpenShift (OKD) private cluster on GCP
 ---

-Learn the steps to set up an OpenShift (OKD) private cluster on GCP.
+In order to deploy the Aerospike Kubernetes Operator on OpenShift, you will first need to create an OpenShift cluster.
+As an example, the following steps walk you through the process of setting up a private OpenShift (OKD) cluster on GCP.

 ## Prerequisites